Allard Baird

-Allard Baird (/ˈælərd ˈbɛərd/; born November 8, 1961) is an American professional baseball executive, most recently serving as the vice president and assistant general manager for scouting and player development for the New York Mets until November 6, 2020.
-Currently, he is an advisor for the Diamondbacks.
-Baird also previously held executive positions with the Kansas City Royals and Boston Red Sox.
+Allard Baird (/ˈælərd ˈbɛərd/; born November 8, 1961) is an American professional baseball executive, currently serving as an advisor for the Arizona Diamondbacks.
+He previously was the vice president and assistant general manager for scouting and player development for the New York Mets and held executive positions with the Kansas City Royals (where was general manager from June 6, 2000 to May 31, 2006) and Boston Red Sox.

 Early years

 Baird grew up in Rochester, New Hampshire, where he played baseball for the Spaulding High School Red Raiders.
 He played college baseball at Southern Arkansas University (SAU) in 1985, coached at SAU in 1986, and then was the head coach at Broward Community College in 1987.
 Baird was inducted to the SAU hall of fame in 2012.

 Career

 Kansas City Royals

 Baird spent 18 years in the Kansas City Royals organization, starting as the hitting coach for Class A Appleton of the Midwest League in 1988.
 He worked his way up the executive ladder, including serving as an assistant to the GM (1998) and assistant GM (1999–2000).

 Baird replaced Herk Robinson as the Royals' general manager on June 17, 2000.
 Baird's job was a difficult one: taking a small-market, losing-record team and trying to compete against teams like the Cleveland Indians and Chicago White Sox.

 During his six full years as general manager, Baird traded away popular players Johnny Damon, Carlos Beltrán, and Jermaine Dye with many Royal fans feeling that the team didn't get equal value.
 He also signed free agent Juan González to a one-year, $4 million contract, but he played only 33 games due to a back injury.

 After a poor start to the 2006 season, Baird was fired on May 31 and replaced by Dayton Moore.
 During Baird's tenure, the team amassed a win–loss record of 381–576 (.398), including three 100-loss seasons and only one winning season (2003).
 The Royals did lead MLB in hits for the 2000 season.